cassianoheitor1993/Subtitler-VideoPlayer-App/README.md

    - **AI Generate**: Subtitle → Generate with AI
 3. **Customize**: View → Subtitle Settings (modern sidebar or legacy dialog)
 4. **Translate**: Subtitle → Translate Subtitles
+   - Minimize the legacy dialog to keep working and use the status footer chip to reopen or cancel
 5. **Cast**: Cast → Start HTTP Cast (stream to other devices)

+#### Translation Tips
+- The dialog can be closed safely once the footer chip shows completion; closing mid-process will ask to cancel first.
+- If you confirm cancellation, the dialog hides until the translator shuts down gracefully.
+- Partial results can be saved when cancellations occur—the footer message reflects success or failure.

+#### AI Subtitle Generation
+- Use the “⬇ Minimize” button to run Whisper in the background while you keep browsing videos.
+- The `🤖` chip in the status footer shows live progress and provides reopen/cancel shortcuts.
+- Completed jobs remain accessible from the chip until you dismiss or reopen the dialog.

 ### Network Casting